 Abstract.
-Based on a number of features from proton-proton collisions taken during Run 1 data taking period at the LHC, a boson with a mass around the Electro-Weak scale was postulated such that a significant fraction of its decays would comprise the Standard Model (SM) Higgs boson and an additional scalar, S. One of the phenomenological implications of a simplified model, where S is treated as a SM Higgs boson, is the anomalous production of high transverse momentum leptons.
+Based on a number of features from proton-proton collisions taken during Run 1 data taking period at the LHC, a boson with a mass around the Electro-Weak scale was postulated such that a significant fraction of its decays would comprise the Standard Model (SM) Higgs boson and an additional scalar, S. One of the phenomenological implications of a simplified model, where S is treated a SM Higgs boson, is the anomalous production of high transverse momentum leptons.
 A combined study of Run 1 and Run 2 data is indicative of very significant discrepancies between the data and SM Monte Carlos in a variety of final states involving multiple leptons with and without b-quarks.
 These discrepancies appear in corners of the phase-space where different SM processes dominate, indicating that the potential mismodeling of a particular SM process is unlikely to explain them.
-Here an important aspect of the multi-lepton anomalies based on recent results from the LHC is discussed.
-In particular it is noted that the di-lepton invariant mass distribution is also discrepant in corners of the phase-space with a full jet veto, where the contribution from top quark processes is suppressed.
-The state-of-the-art NLO and EW corrections are applied to the yield of events in data.
+Systematic uncertainties from the prediction of SM processes evaluated with currently available tools seem unable to explain away these discrepancies.
+The internal consistency of these anomalies and their interpretation in the framework of the original hypothesis is quantified.